-In 2022, The Trail Conservancy introduced an Arts + Culture Plan for the Butler Trail that would contribute to the space and elevate the user experience without overwhelming, distracting, or complicating the environment.
-TEMPO on the Trail, a temporary art exhibition in partnership with the City’s Art in Public Places program, is the first project to launch under this new plan.
+TEMPO on the Trail, a temporary art exhibition in partnership with the City’s Art in Public Places program, is the first project to launch under The Trail Conservancy’s Arts + Culture Plan.
 TEMPO on the Trail combines art and nature, creating an outdoor gallery for all to enjoy.
 Installed in Spring 2024, the pieces will remain open along the Butler Trail through Spring/Summer 2025.

 The Arts + Culture Plan for the Butler Trail is a transformative initiative to enrich our community by integrating art and cultural programming like TEMPO on the Trail into our beloved Trail.
 This program empowers local artists, amplifies diverse voices, and creates vibrant, inclusive spaces that reflect our city’s rich heritage.